camunda/camunda/docs/src/bpmn-workflows/message-events.md

 ## Variable Mappings

 By default, all message variables are merged into the workflow instance.
-This behavior can be customized by defining an output mapping at the  intermediate catch event.
+This behavior can be customized by defining an output mapping at the message catch event.

 XML representation: